calee14/NodeWorkspace/goog9/kubernetes_engine.md

     - test the artifacts
     - if the tests are successful then deploy to the production clusters
         - another `migctl` command to deploy the workload
+- **NOTES:** placing containers in the same Pod minimizes latency because they are scheduled together in the same node
+    - best to have the namespaces: test, staging, and production then add policies (resrouce quotas) for the test and staging namespaces so that production can be prioritized
+    - When deploying stateful apps in containers for GKE, must create **Volumes?** using network based storage. this provides durable storage remotely to the pods.
+However, must specify these remote storage devices to the pods
+    - In the GKE, control plane nodes are not billed against the account. if the default pool in the default zone is configured then the other zones copy the default zone. there are three zones by default in a regional cluster